Alimony / Spousal Support

 - Lump sum.
 Awards of lump sum alimony are made when the court makes a finding that they are necessary for support, or for use as an equalizing payment, and that there are circumstances that require that the support be non-modifiable.
 Lump sum alimony can often be found in the awarding of the marital residence to one party.

 - Temporary.
 Alimony that is awarded pending litigation.
 The court may award temporary alimony after the initial petition is filed based on the parties’ current standard of living and current ability to pay.
 Temporary alimony may be deemed appropriate by the court even in cases where the final judgment denies alimony.

-1. I was order to pay alimony after my divorce several years ago and I recently lost my job.
+I was ordered to pay alimony after my divorce several years ago and I recently lost my job.
 Can I quit paying?